 Please refer to the Graduate Schools Financing Your Education webpage for more information about these funding opportunities.

 International students are not eligible for federal financial aid but Oregon State offers and administers a number of scholarships and tuition remission programs for qualified international students.
-Scholarship and award information for newly admitted and continuing students, undergraduate and graduate students can be found on the International Students Scholarship webpage and our International Student Handout.
-Please note that international students are not eligible for U.S. federal financial aid.
+Scholarship and award information for newly admitted and continuing students, undergraduate and graduate students can be found on the International Students Scholarship webpage.
+Contact International Scholarships for further information and resources available.

-Degree-seeking graduate students may apply for federal student aid by completing the FAFSA application at FAFSA.gov each year.
-If the student is eligible, the FAFSA will result in an offer for an unsubsidized Ford Direct loan.
-The FAFSA application will also allow the student to apply for the Graduate PLUS loan online if they need additional aid.
+If the student is eligible, the FAFSA will result in an offer for an Unsubsidized Ford Direct Loan.
+The FAFSA application will also allow the student to apply for the Graduate PLUS Loan online if they need additional aid.
 Both of these federal loans require the student to be enrolled at least half-time in a degree-seeking program.
-Graduate students are not eligible for federal Pell Grants or Federal subsidized Ford Direct loans.
+Since these loans are not need-based, your income/tax information on the FAFSA will not impact your eligibility for the loans.
+Graduate students are not eligible for the Federal Pell Grant or the Federal Subsidized Ford Direct Loan.

 Private/Alternative loans are loans obtained from a bank, credit union, or other lending agency.
 For most students, federal loans are a better option and should be utilized before private loans are considered.
 Alternative loans require a credit check and may have higher, variable interest rates.
 They also do not offer the flexible repayment, consolidation, and loan forgiveness options that you get with federal loans.